BrooksResearchGroup-UM/MSLD-Workshop/5LigandPerturbations/README.md

-Under construction, planning to provide an example of how to run MSLD/ALF to investigate ligand functional group perturbations
+This directory contains a tutorial to showcase how to perform ligand functional group perturbations with MSLD in pyCHARMM.
+A step by step tutorial is available in `5LigandPerturbations.ipynb`.